kebedemeron905/ERPtoATP/Documentation.md

 #### 1.4.9: In the Filter Expr for Purchase Order Event field, provide a condition that will run your integration when your purchase order's item description is a specific string.
 In this example, it is Doc <br/>

-Copy and paste the script below in the Filter Expr for Purchase Order Event field and click Next <br/>
+Copy and paste the script below in the Filter Expr for Purchase Order Event field and click Next.
+You can specify a different string if you choose. <br/>

 ``` javascript
 <xpathExpr xmlns:ns0="http://xmlns.oracle.com/apps/prc/po/editDocument/purchaseOrderServiceV2/"           xmlns:ns2="http://xmlns.oracle.com/apps/prc/po/editDocument/purchaseOrderServiceV2/types/">$eventPayload/ns2:result/ns0:Value/ns0:PurchaseOrderLine/ns0:ItemDescription="Doc"</xpathExpr>